Chief Executive Officer

 With over 30 years’ experience in leading transformational NHS digital and informatics programmes, Mike served as Director of Information Strategy at Oxford Academic Health Sciences Centre and South London and Maudsley NHS Foundation Trust.
 Mike initiated and led the UK-CRIS programme for the National Institute for Health Research.

 Mike is also a digital advisor for the Department of Psychiatry at the University of Oxford.

 Chief Operations Officer

-David Newton brings deep Information Governance expertise and valuable experience in working with NHS Mental Health Trusts.
+David brings a unique combination of entrepreneurship with a deep Information Governance expertise, as well as valuable experience in working with NHS Mental Health Trusts.
 He built the Clinical Record Interactive Search (CRIS) Programme and delivered the CRIS system to 12 Mental Health NHS trusts across the UK.
 David has also held a number of Data Protection and Information Governance leadership roles and spent over ten years working in clinical, academic and senior management roles within the NHS.

 Professor Sir Simon Lovestone

 Previously senior academic leadership roles at Maudsley, King’s Health Partners and University of Oxford.
 9 Years Academic Lead UK-CRIS MD, PhD Psychiatrist and Neurologist.
 Currently Lead for Neurodegeneration at Johnson and Johnson, where he leads the global J&J teams seeking novel therapies for neurodegeneration, including Alzheimer’s disease and other disorders.
 Finding effective treatments for these areas of huge unmet need will draw on the tremendous expertise in J&J and with partners around the world in drug development, clinical trials, biomarkers, informatics and beyond.
 It will require innovation, dedication and collaboration.
 There are few challenges in medicine today more deserving of our energies and focus.